GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

 !!!
 Note
     Please make sure that the Kubernetes cluster is `1.16.x`.
 Higher versions has an issue with the current postgres operator setup.

+## Pre-requisites

+- Please install [Helm v3]("https://helm.sh/docs/intro/install/") which is required for KubeDB in both methods of installation below.

 ### Automatic full installation

 1. Install Gluu with Gluu gateway on [kubernetes](https://gluu.org/docs/gluu-server/4.1/installation-guide/install-kubernetes/).